aedobbyn/beer-data-science/compile.md

 |Wheat                    |  16|   0| 257|  11|  0| 13|   4| 11|  2|   3|

-And we can plot the clusters.
+Now we can plot the clusters.
 There are 3 dimensions, ABV, IBU, and SRM, so we choose two at a time to graph.
+We add in the style centers (means) for each `style_collapsed`.
+Anecdotally, style centers match up approximately to where we'd expect them to fall.

 ```r